 The Michigan DUI Process

-For the most detailed analysis covering every facet of Michigan DUI cases you can find anywhere, go to and scroll through the DUI section of my blog.
+For the most detailed analysis covering every facet of Michigan DUI cases you can find anywhere, go to the DUI section of my blog.
 It contains hundreds of DUI-specific articles, is updated twice weekly, and has a search box so you can find an answer to just about any DUI-related legal question you could ever have.

 Let’s begin by pointing out that most people use the term “DUI” for a drunk driving case, although the technical term for it is actually OWI, short for “Operating While Intoxicated.”

 Because just about everyone says “DUI,” though, we call ourselves "Michigan DUI lawyers," so we’ll just tick with that term, as everyone knows and uses irt.

 Every DUI case begins with an arrest for one reason or another, following some kind of police contact:

 - You may have been pulled over for swerving, for a traffic violation, or because of a cell-phone tip.

 - Sometimes, that first police contact can come about as the result of the police responding to an accident, or some other situation.